Geomagnetically Induced Current (GIC)

 - Application Guide for Computing GIC in the Bulk Power System, North American Electric Reliability Corporation (NERC), December 2013.
 6-bus sample case described in Appendix II.

-- Benchmark Geomagnetic Disturbance Event Description, North American Electric Reliability Corporation (NERC), Draft: April 21, 2014.
+- Benchmark Geomagnetic Disturbance Event Description, North American Electric Reliability Corporation (NERC), May 12, 2016.
 Earth Resistivity Scaling Models for PowerWorld Simulator GIC

 - FERC Order 779: Reliability Standards for Geomagnetic Disturbances, May 16, 2013.